 Vasodilation of the coronary arteries helps maintain a high basal rate of blood flow.
 This vasodilation occurs as a result of nitric oxide (NO), which is released from endothelial cells.
 Moreover, the accumulation of metabolites such as adenosine, K+ ions and H+ ions also adds to this vasodilation.
 This phenomenon is known as reactive hyperaemia, and it occurs in tissues around the whole body as well as the heart.

-If the blood supply to cardiac muscle is obstructed, for example by a thrombus, then oxygen supply is reduced, leading to ischaemia (lack of adequate blood flow).
+If the blood supply to the cardiac muscle is obstructed, for example by a thrombus, then the oxygen supply is reduced, leading to ischaemia (lack of adequate blood flow).
 Due to the high oxygen demand from this tissue, it cannot survive for very long without adequate oxygen supply.
-Prolonged periods of ischaemia results in infarction, which is the death of healthy cardiac myocytes.
+Prolonged periods of ischaemia result in infarction, which is the death of healthy cardiac myocytes.
 This causes the classic symptom of central crushing chest pain, which may also radiate to the left upper limb and jaw.

 The diagnosis of a myocardial infarction involves using an electrocardiogram (ECG) or biomarkers in the blood, such as troponins or creatine kinase-MB (CK-MB).
-The initial management of a myocardial infraction involves pain relief e.g. morphine, glyceryl trinitrate (GTN) spray and antiplatelets such as aspirin and clopidogrel.
+The initial management of a myocardial infarction involves pain relief e.g. morphine, glyceryl trinitrate (GTN) spray and antiplatelets such as aspirin and clopidogrel.
 Definitive treatment is via a Percutaneous Coronary Intervention (PCI) if possible within 12 hours of symptom onset.
 However, if PCI is not available, thrombolysis can be used.